Somehow, a disproportionate number of fictional fights break out at easily-recognized national monuments and landmarks around the world.

 - During the Captain Britain and MI 13 portion of the Secret Invasion event, the Skrull invasion of Britain and the remnants of the human military have their climactic battle on Westminster Bridge.
 It's invoked to a degree, since a good portion of the battle is fought with magic and the location has a great deal of symbolic value for the British people linked to this.

-- James Bond fought a major minion or two at the Eiffel Tower in A View to a Kill.
+- Bond fought a major minion or two at the Eiffel Tower in A View to a Kill.
 The final confrontation took place over the Golden Gate Bridge.

 - The final showdown between apes and humans in Rise of the Planet of the Apes takes place on the Golden Gate Bridge.